Where is Missing Migrants Project data from?

 By counting lives lost during migration, even if the result is only an informed estimate, we at least acknowledge the fact of these deaths.
 What before was vague and ill-defined is now a quantified tragedy that must be addressed.
 Politically, the availability of official data is important.
 The lack of political commitment at national and international levels to record and account for migrant deaths reflects and contributes to a lack of concern more broadly for the safety and well-being of migrants, including asylum-seekers.
 Further, it drives public apathy, ignorance, and the dehumanization of these groups.

 Data are crucial to better understand the profiles of those who are most at risk and to tailor policies to better assist migrants and prevent loss of life.
 Ultimately, improved data should contribute to efforts to better understand the causes, both direct and indirect, of fatalities and their potential links to broader migration control policies and practices.

 Counting and recording the dead can also be an initial step to encourage improved systems of identification of those who die.
 Identifying the dead is a moral imperative that respects and acknowledges those who have died.
 This process can also provide a some sense of closure for families who may otherwise be left without ever knowing the fate of missing loved ones.

-Identification and tracing of the dead and missing
+What are the issues surrounding the identification and tracing of the dead and missing?